aaron-rub/aaron-rub1/README.md

 <!-- .slide -->

-## Toolchains
+## Project progression

 <!-- .slide vertical=true -->

 - **My current plan**, Add HTML page for curency coverter and convert home page to match with the theme of the project.
 I also would like to convert the hacks that I was given and turn them from java to pyhton so that I could learn more about code.
 Talk to mort about my progress by myself and go over paramaters of the final.
+Also add a new feature that relates to the currency conversion page.

 <!-- .slide vertical=true -->